 Whatever the goal, lead qualification is all about finding evidence of intent to buy or potential intent to buy.
 This helps you figure out which prospects are worth your sales teams’ energy and are ready to enter your sales process.

-If you need some inspiration for qualifying questions, here are a few questions to consider asking when trying to gage interest levels from leads and opportunities.
+If you need some inspiration for qualifying questions, here are a few questions to consider asking when trying to gage interest levels from leads and sales opportunities.

 Ask your leads: